GraphFilter/GraphFilter/README.md

 + Intuitive layout, does not require programming knowledge;
 + Support for several graph invariants;
 + It helps the researcher in Graphs to test conjectures and results.
++ Visualize, draw and manipulate Graphs
++ Create well-known Graph layouts
++ Manipulate files with an file tree

 ## Used libraries